KozakHou/cuDF-and-cuML/README.md

 # cuDF-and-cuML

-Fill in NaN with Random Forest Algorithm, cuML and cuDF
+I now have only the file called : Fill in NaN with Random Forest Algorithm, cuML and cuDF.

-GPU : Quadro 5000
+It's highly possible to update much more cuDF and cuML project in this repository.

 ```
 +-----------------------------------------------------------------------------+